Mammillaria sphaerica A.Dietr.

 Cactus sphaericus, Dolichothele sphaerica, Mammillaria longimamma var. sphaerica, Mammillaria sphaerica subsp. sphaerica, Neomammillaria sphaerica

-Mammillaria sphaerica is a small cactus that forms clumps of pale green globose stems with conical to cylindrical tubercles and white or yellowish spines.
+Mammillaria sphaerica is a small cactus that forms a clump of pale green globose stems with conical to cylindrical tubercles and white or yellowish spines.
 The stems grow up to 2 inches (5 cm) in diameter.
 Tubercles are up to 1 inch (2.5 cm) long and 0.3 inches (0.8 cm) in diameter.
 Each areole bears one central spine and 12 to 14 radial spines.
 Flowers are brilliant yellow and appear in spring or summer.
-They are funnel-shaped, up 0.3 inches (0.8 cm) long and up to 1.2 inches (3 cm) in diameter.
-Fruits are greenish-white to dull pinkish-tan or maroon, ovoid to short cylindric, about 0.6 inches (1.5 cm) long, and up to 0.3 inches (0.8 cm) in diameter.
+They are funnel-shaped, up to 0.3 inches (0.8 cm) long and up to 1.2 inches (3 cm) in diameter.
+Fruits are greenish-white to dull pinkish-tan or maroon, ovoid to short cylindrical, about 0.6 inches (1.5 cm) long, and up to 0.3 inches (0.8 cm) in diameter.

 The specific epithet "sphaerica (SFAY-rik-uh)" is a feminine form of the Latine adjective "sphaericus," meaning "spherical," and refers to the shape of the stems.

 How to Grow and Care for Mammillaria sphaerica